OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 In my opinion, if you’re spending over $300 on headphones you should do a ton of research.
 Above this price threshold you’re looking at high-quality studio monitor brands like Sennheiser, AKG, & Bose, audiophile staples that require dedicated headphone amps and signal converters, studio IEMs, and other pro audio equipment.
 This price point is where wireless headphones start to match the audio quality of their wired competition at the $150 range.
 The more expensive the equipment gets you should rely on customer reviews and consumer testimony!

-This price point is where wireless headphones start to match the audio quality of their wired competition is at the $150 range.
+The price point where wireless headphones start to match the audio quality of their wired competition is around $150.

 There are so many great headphones out there, but there are specific wired and wireless headphones that rise above the competition in my opinion.
 Before I pick my winner of the wired vs wireless headphone debate, I want to highlight my favorite pairs of wired and wireless headphones to familiarize you with my taste!
 To start, let’s check out my go-to pair of studio monitor headphones, my Audio Technica ATH-M50Xs.